January 10, 2021

 (A) Liquefaction of nitrogen

-(C) Manufacture of nitrogen from air
+(C) Manufacture of nitrogen from the air

 (D) Conversion of nitrogen into nitric acid